Long Port options

 For advanced constructors only!
 This is the solution adopted by Genelec, who make high output subs for commercial use.
 The port is made from metal sheet, and doubles as the sides of the enclosure.

-See more on Genelec Subs >Link opens in external window
+See more on Genelec Subs (offsite link)

 Genelec Enclosure with Spiral Vent